What Are Advance Directives?

 Some states will honor an advance directive from another state.
 This is especially true if the state laws have the same requirements for advance directives.

-Other states may not honor an out-of-state advance directive.
-So it's important to create an advance directive in the state where you currently reside.
+Other states may not honor an out-of-state advance directive, so it's important to create an advance directive in the state where you now live.

 What To Do With a Completed Advance Directive

-The best thing you can do after creating an advance directive is to make several photocopies of the completed document and keep the originals in a safe place.
+The best thing you can do after creating an advance directive is to make several photocopies of the completed advance directive form.
+It is also important that you keep the originals in a safe place.

 You never know when you will need the advance directive, so it is a good idea to give copies to your doctors, agent, family members, or friends.

-Lastly, if you are having surgery or another procedure requiring a hospital stay, it may also be wise to bring your advance directive with you and keep it in your medical file.
+Lastly, if you are admitted to a hospital, nursing home, or other care facility, it may also be wise to bring your advance directive with you and keep it in your medical file.

-If you are unsure where to start with creating an advance directive or have other elder law legal concerns, start by talking to an attorney.
+If you are unsure where to start with creating an advance directive or have other elder law or estate planning concerns, start by talking to an elder law attorney.

 Can I Solve This on My Own or Do I Need an Attorney?